Anmol Gagan Maan

-Anmol Gagan Maan is an Indian politician minister of Punjab government and Punjabi singer.
-She is the MLA representing the Kharar Assembly constituency in the Punjab Legislative Assembly.
-She is a member of the Aam Aadmi Party.
+Anmol Gagan Maan is an Indian politician, minister of the Government of Punjab, India and Punjabi singer.
+She is the Member of the Legislative Assembly (India) representing the Kharar Assembly constituency in the Punjab Legislative Assembly representing the Aam Aadmi Party.
 She was elected as the MLA in the 2022 Punjab Legislative Assembly election.
 Anmol Gagan Maan is also known as Gagandeep Kaur Maan.
 She is a Punjabi singer known for her Punjabi folk and Bhangra songs.

 Political career

-Maan is a member of the Aam Aadmi Party.
-She joined AAP in 2020.
+Anmol Gagan Maan is a member of the Aam Aadmi Party since 2020.
 She sang the campaign song for AAP, "Bhagat Singh, Kartar Sarabha saare hi ban challe, bhai hun jaago aaiyaan, sarkaar badlan challey, bhai hun jaago aaiyaan".
 Indian Express called the song a "huge hit during campaigning".

 Member of Legislative Assembly

-She represents the Kharar Assembly constituency as MLA in Punjab Assembly.
-Maan won the 2022 Punjab Legislative Assembly election from Kharar on an Aam Aadmi Party ticket.
-She defeated Ranjit Singh Gill of the Shiromani Akali Dal by 37718 votes.
-The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
-MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.
+She represents the Kharar Assembly constituency as MLA in Punjab Legislative Assembly.
+Maan won the 2022 Punjab Legislative Assembly election from Kharar, SAS Nagar on an Aam Aadmi Party ticket.
+She defeated Ranjit Singh Gill of the Shiromani Akali Dal by 37,718 votes.
+The Aam Aadmi Party gained a strong 79% majority in the 16th Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
+MP Bhagwant Mann was sworn in as Chief Minister on 16th March, 2022.